 the cost involved.

-Don Mills Centre, and remain the Club's primary
+Don Mills Centre for many years as the Club's primary

 the Greater Toronto Council of Camera Clubs loaned

 us their flats for the 2001